Tom-Knighton/Tom-Knighton/README.md

 # Hi, I’m Tom 👋
-**I'm a second year student at Queen Mary University of London, studying Computer Science and aiming to do a Placement year starting in summer 2022.**
+**I'm a junior Software Developer working mainly with C#, JS/TS and React**

-I've worked primarily with Swift, for iOS development, and C# for developing .NET Core applications.
+I've worked also with Swift, for iOS development, and C# for developing .NET Core applications.
 I have also worked with Java, having developed an Android mobile application as well as for my Uni course.
-Additionally, I have worked with several web frameworks like React and Vue3.

 I have published one app on the iOS App Store, and one on the Google Play Store, and hope to have a further product on the App Store within a couple of months.